Skip Navigation

 Here you will find recent communication from Special Programs Leadership and general information about Special Education.
 Use the tabs below to find out information about Special Education in DISD.

-What's New in Special Education for the 2023-24 School Year?
+What's New in Special Education for the 2024-25 school year?

 Individualized Education Plans (IEP) Focus: In line with our mission to personalize education, we are placing a greater emphasis on developing and implementing Individualized Education Plans (IEPs).
 Our team of dedicated special education teachers and staff will work closely with you and your child to create a tailored IEP that addresses their specific strengths and challenges, ensuring they receive the appropriate support and accommodations to reach their full potential.

-3. BTC -Behavior Teaching Continuum (PK-12th grade) These services are provided by the Behavior Team to address BIP needs through coaching, social skills, and pull-out support based on level of need determined by the ARD committee.
-Level of support (LOS) is determined by data with a behavioral focus on prosocial skills.
-Previously BLP, ABCD.
+The Behavior Team provides services to address BIP needs through coaching, social skills, and pull-out support.
+The level of support (LOS) is based on ARD committee data and focuses on prosocial skills.
+Previously known as BLP, ABCD.

-5. Medical/Fragile -Centralized Support (3 years -18+ years) - These services are provided in a specialized self-contained setting located at certain campuses centralized within the district.
-The class has a Certified Nursing Assistant (CNA) to support medical and/or fragile needs for alternative and life skills based on level of need determined by the ARD committee.
-Level of support (LOS) is determined by data with a focus on alternative academics, assisted life skills, and self-care.
-Previously TIDES
+Highly specialized services provided in a specialized self-contained setting at designated campuses, with a Certified Nursing Assistant (CNA) to support medical and/or fragile needs.
+The level of support (LOS) is determined by ARD committee data, focusing on alternative academics, assisted life skills, and self-care.
+Previously known as TIDES.

 What is staying the same?

-The names are changing but the full continuum of services for students receiving special education will remain the same.
+The full continuum of services for students receiving special education will remain the same.
 The changes we are implementing are aimed at enhancing the overall educational experience for all students, including those enrolled in our special education programs.
 We believe in providing a supportive and inclusive learning environment that also takes into account the diverse needs of each individual.

 ~

 Every student who receives special education services will still have an IEP.
-Our team of dedicated special education teachers and staff will continue to develop and implement Individualized Education Plans (IEPs) for every student requiring specialized support.
-These IEPs will be tailored to meet your child's unique strengths and challenges, ensuring they receive the necessary and appropriate accommodations and interventions to thrive academically, socially, and emotionally.
+Our team of dedicated special education teachers and staff develop and implement Individualized Education Plans (IEPs) for every student requiring specialized support.
+These IEPs are tailored to meet your child's unique strengths and challenges, ensuring they receive the necessary and appropriate accommodations and interventions to thrive academically, socially, and emotionally.

 ~